Support Services

 Vancouver Rent Bank

-The Housing Stability Loan Program is a service that provides one-time, interest-free loans to people in the City of Vancouver who are at risk of eviction, homelessness, or utility disconnection due to temporary financial difficulties.
-The loans can be used to pay for rent, security deposits, and necessary utilities such as gas and electricity.
+The Housing Stability Loan Program is a service that provides one-time, interest-free loans to people who are at risk of eviction, homelessness, or utility disconnection due to temporary financial difficulties.
+The loans can be used to pay for rent, security deposits, and necessary utilities (ex. gas).

 Eligibility for the program is determined by the following criteria: